emirick72/emirick72/README.md

 ___

 ### Current and Recent Projects
-Here are some current and recent personal projects I have made over the years.
-These were made with some of the languages listed above.
+Here are some personal projects I have made recently.
+These were made with the languages listed above.
 * HTML/CSS/JS
    * [ODU CS 312 Assignment Linktree](https://emirick72.github.io/secure_html/)